 ING has taken certain measures to support customers impacted by the COVID-19 pandemic. including payment holidays, offering credit facilities to business clients under government guarantee schemes and providing liquidity under credit facilities to large corporate clients.
 Although, following supervisory guidelines, payment holidays do not automatically trigger an immediate classification of the loans as in default or as forborne, the credit quality of these loans will be monitored for future transitions into Stage 2 and could result in increased risk costs and additional risk weighted assets in future periods.
-As of the end of June 2020, payment holidays were granted for a total amount of €18.1 billion, or 2.5% of total credit outstandings, to approximately 189,000 customers in almost all countries in which ING operates.
-Over 55% of these customers are in the Benelux.
-ING also recorded €1,336 million of net additions to loan loss provisions in the second quarter of 2020 compared with €209 million in the year-ago guarter and €661 million in the first quarter of 2020.
-The second-quarter 2020 risk costs were severely impacted by a combination of increased collective provisioning reflecting the worsened macro-economic indicators due to the COVID-19 pandemic, higher Individual Stage 3 provisions, and negative rating migration.
+As of the end of September 2020, payment holidays were granted for a total amount of €19.9 billion, or 2.6% of total credit outstandings, to approximately 205,000 customers in almost all countries in which ING operates.
+Over 55% of these customers are in the Netherlands and Belgium.
+ING also recorded €2,466 million of net additions to loan loss provisions in the first nine months of 2020 compared with €692 million in the first nine months of 2019.
+The 2020 risk costs were severely impacted by a combination of increased collective provisioning reflecting the worsened macro-economic indicators due to the COVID-19 pandemic, higher Individual Stage 3 provisions, and negative rating migration.
 Should these global economic conditions be prolonged or worsen, or should the pandemic lead to additional market disruptions, ING may experience more client defaults and further additions to loan loss provisions.
 In these circumstances, ING may also experience reduced client activity and demand for its products and services, increased utilization of lending commitments and higher credit and valuation adjustments on financial assets.
 In addition, a further decline in interest rates will further decrease net interest income.
 These factors and other consequences of the COVID-19 pandemic may materially adversely affect ING's business, results and financial condition.